CoreaFr/Emails_project/README.md

-Email-project---KPMG
+Fraud detection using emails
 ====================

-This is the project on information retrieval developed in group for KPMG.
+This is the project on information retrieval developed in group during the S2DS program.